Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 ---

 After the external IP address column is populated, click on "SSH" on the right side of the IP address.
+A terminal will appear shortly.

-Copy and paste the following line into the virtual machine.
+Copy and paste the following line into the virtual machine terminal.
 Be very careful not to copy it into any other machine as it will overwrite the contents of the machine.

 curl https://raw.githubusercontent.com/jamorham/nightscout-vps/vps-1/bootstrap.sh | bash
 If you get an error message that says EINTEGRITY ending with (0 bytes) and it hangs.
 Just press CTRL C keys at the same time and re-run the curl bootstrap command.